yodertv/Reminders/README.md

 - DB depends on MongoLab for production and local mongodb for dev.

 ## Backlog
+- Address new URL specs for Atlas vs. localhost.
 - Use the "Seed Database" concept from mogodb-starter to automate DB provisioning.
 - AngularJS is deprecated. https://blog.angular.dev/finding-a-path-forward-with-angularjs-7e186fdd4429.
-- 17:49:26.796  warning express > connect@2.7.2: connect 2.x series is deprecated
+- 17:49:26.796  warning express > connect@2.7.2: connect 2.x series is deprecated.
-- Search feature to find tasks
+- Search feature to find tasks.
 - Scroll to insert point when it is obscured.
-- Display counts of uncompleted tasks from each list on Lists page
+- Display counts of uncompleted tasks from each list on Lists page.
-- Capture creation datetime and store with task
+- Capture creation datetime and store with task.
 - Support scheduled tasks.
 - Protect API from malformed requests and nonsense.
 - Add unit testing.